kishanbala/BrainLesionSegmentation/README.md

 # LesionSegmentation
-This repo consists of the data for Brain lesion segmentation project.
+This repo consists of the details for Brain lesion segmentation project.